spectral-cockpit/specprepper/README.md

 independent preprocessing methods.
 The former implies that the processing of test data depends on the training data.
 For example, multiplicative scatter correction (MSC) needs special teatment in training, evaluation and prediction workflows.
-That has implications for overfitting and data independence.
+That has implications for overfitting and data independence, which can only be mediated to apply such steps within the resampling units.

 ## Goals